Friday, August 31, 2007

 Sometimes I wonder about sharks.
 Or cramp.
 Or even a heart attack.
 Would my body be found?
 And in what awful condition?

-A mile from the shore I treaded water, the sun had finally sunk beyond the bay, beyond Delaware, and in fact on the upsurge of the swells I could clearly see the lights of Delaware, as if beckoning.
+A mile or more from the shore I treaded water, the sun had now sunk beyond the bay, and on the upsurge of the swells I could clearly see the lights of Delaware, as if beckoning.
 Well, I may be a strong swimmer now, but not that strong, and, besides, what would I do in Delaware?

 I headed back in, and as I swam I noticed a small living light against the grey dimness of the beach.

-Sloshing in with the tide I saw a group of four people gathered round a little fire.
+Sloshing in with the surf I saw a group of four people gathered around a little fire.
 I would have ignored them except they were sitting right near where I’d left my rolled-up towel.
 I walked towards them.
-They were all sitting cross-legged, smoking, and drinking out of dixie cups wine from a large jug wrapped in wicker.
+They were all sitting cross-legged, smoking, they had a large wicker wine jug and they were drinking out of Dixie cups.
 There were two young men and two young women.
 The men had short beards and the girls had long hair, one blond, the other dark.
 The girls wore long loose dresses, the men wore khaki shorts and t-shirts.

 “Hi, there,” I said.
 “I’m just getting my towel and stuff.
 I left it over there.”